ChristianKeogh/ChristianKeogh/README.md

 # 💫 About Me:
-I'm currently a Student looking to get their foot in the door in a Web Developer role.
+I'm currently an Intern in the process of getting their foot in the door in a Web Developer role.
 Formerly professional designer for Animation that is making a career change. <br>